enspiral/agreements/README.md

 Agreements
 ==========
-Agreements are formal decisions we have passed via Loomio, they are the binding agreements at the heart of Enspiral.
+Agreements are formal decisions we have passed via Loomio defining how we want to work together, they are the binding agreements at the heart of Enspiral.

+## Enspiral
+These are agreements that govern the operatios of the whole network

 * [**Enspiral Collective Vision**](https://github.com/enspiral/agreements/tree/master/agreements/vision.md) - who we are and where we are going.
 * [**Enspiral 2014 Strategy**](https://github.com/enspiral/agreements/tree/master/agreements/2014-strategy.md) - focus on the core, capacity development, open source enspiral, amazing communications.